pierrick-marie/pinattsu/README.md

 https://raw.githubusercontent.com/pierrick-marie/springboot-discovery/main/LICENSE

-# Auteur
+# Author

 Developer: Pierrick MARIE contact at pierrickmarie.info

 # Contribute

-DO not hesitate to send PL or contact me by mail.
+Do not hesitate to send PL or contact me by mail.

 # Badges